laurence-trippen/Bootstrap-Custom-Embeds/README.md

 * 21:9 .embed-responsive-21by9

 If you want to use a different aspect ratio, you look into the void.
-It is not difficult to define your own CSS claase to solve the problem.
+It is not difficult to define your own CSS class to solve the problem.

 ## 1. first you need an aspect ratio.

-In this example I will use 5 : 4 as aspect ratio.
+In this example I will use **5 : 4** as aspect ratio.
 Aspect ratio = x : y = 5 : 4
 x = 5
 y = 4